google/grr-doc/docs/maintaining-and-tuning/email-configuration.md

 Worker.smtp_password: <password>
 ```

 After configuration is complete, restart the GRR worker(s).
-You can test this configuration by running *OnlineNotification" flow on any of the online clients (in "Administrative" category).
-This flow send an email to a given email address as soon as the client goes online.
-If the client is already online the email will be sent next time it checks in (normally - within 10 minutes).
+You can test this configuration by running *OnlineNotification" flow on any of the online clients (in the "Administrative" category).
+This flow sends an email to a given email address as soon as the client goes online.
+If the client is already online, the email will be sent next time it checks in (normally within 10 minutes).